vapstack/htm/README.md

 - **Release only the root**: call `.Release()` only on the root node.\
   Package automatically handles the recursive release of all child nodes, attributes, and connected structures.
-  Calling release on an already realsed node will result in panic or a corrupted pool.\
+  Calling release on an already released node will result in panic or a corrupted pool.

 * **Do not reuse released nodes**: once released, a node may be immediately reused by another goroutine.